Tethet-18/Ayush-Kumar91221/README.md

 - 👀 I’m interested in web development and competetive programming.
 - 🌱 I’m currently learning HTMl,CSS, JavaScript and C++.
 - 💞️ I’m looking to collaborate on OpenSource Projects like ceph, MariaDB, Mozillaand Teamamates@NationalUniversity of singapore.
-- 📫 You can contact me on my email id: itsayushkumar123@gmail.com or DM me on my insta page ayush.kumar1802.
+- 📫 You can contact me on my email id: itsayushkumar123@gmail.com or DM me on my insta page ayush._.shadow.